Vizzuality/marxan-cloud/docs/features/tagging/high-level-design.md

 features for the same project are already tagged with `mogwai` instead, `mogwai` should be used as the new tag.
 However this capitalization uniqueness **should not be applied when renaming tags for a given project** as the user might want to change capitalization of an existing tag.

+(For future reference) In order to be able to retrieve a list of recent tags for a given project, without further adding to the complexity of the solution and having to rework it, each time a tag is applied to a feature, all occurrences of the same  `projectId`and `tag` combination would have their `last_update` field updated with the same timestamp; this is to avoid an edge case where, is that a tag is already widely used in a project, is newly used for a an untagged feature, and then untagged, this tag wouldn't appear on the list of recent tags.
+That said, the recent list of tags functionality is **not prioritary** for the current scope.

 Some other solutions considered were JSONB Arrays or an Array of text values, as an extra column on the `features` table, containing all the tags in plain text form.
 Although these are better performant solutions in some use cases (tag